 Back in 1995, this writer’s first years in Valencia were spent teaching English in a language academy across the road from the Bodega Valero and this member of the ‘24/7 Valencia’ team has been coming down to the Bodega ever since.
-Joining in the wild and joyful 30th anniversary with tapas, wine, beer & sangria aplenty throughout the day until the early hours of the morning was a lot of fun!
+Joining in the wild and joyful anniversary party with tapas, wine, beer & sangria aplenty throughout the day until the early hours of the morning was a lot of fun!
 The live show with Valencian music played on traditional instruments dolçaina (a reed instrument) & tabalet (percussion) with the Bodega crowd heartily singing along was really memorable and typical of the open vibe here.

 The music soundtrack is varied with rock’n’roll, blues, hard rock, punk, reggae, pop and electronic music among the many sounds to be heard seeping out onto the terrace.
 Indoors, they always have a rotation of classic films and live music concerts on the DVD player too.
 The last time we went the evening began with energetic Spanish 80s underground pop-rock and, as the clock turned to midnight, 60s Spanish rock’n’roll was seeping out of the speakers as the Rocky Horror Picture Show film was silently being screened.